From the July 2016 issue of Acoustic Guitar | By PAULINE FRANCE

 1. One has metal strings, the other has nylon

 Steel-string guitars are equipped with metal strings, producing a brighter and crisper sound.
 Classical guitars have nylon strings that produce a softer sound.
 Metal strings can be tougher on your fingertips when pressing against the fretboard, especially if you’re in your early guitar-playing stages and haven’t developed calluses.
-Nylon strings are easier on your fingertips, making fingerpicking and pressing against the fretboard less hard on
+Nylon strings are easier on your fingertips, making fingerpicking and pressing against the fretboard less hard on the fingers.

 2. Flick the pick